DUNE-DAQ/proto-spack/README.md

 ```
 Which are already predefined into the mentioned file

-Once the gcc8.2.0 compiler has been built, the compilers.yaml file of the local spack configuration should be modified to point to the new distribution
+Once the gcc8.2.0 compiler has been built, the compilers.yaml file of the local spack configuration should be modified to point to the new distribution.
+For more, go [here](https://spack.readthedocs.io/en/latest/getting_started.html#compiler-configuration).

 # Testing: Machines
 The following machines have been created to test the builds: